blakeb211/article-sklearn-companions/README.md

                                                                      'xgbregressor__n_estimators': num_trees_range})
 ```

-Auto-sklearn is a package that implements an 'automl' algorithm.
-Note that there are several different algorithms and really the term is an umbrella term for machine learning that requires very little user input.
-We don't want to give the impression it is a panacea, because it is not.
-In some instances it may shift the analyst's effort to the feature engineering phase, and in others it may produce a model with too much complexity for a given use case.
+**Auto-sklearn** is a package that implements an 'automl' algorithm.
+Note that there are several different algorithms and really the term is an umbrella term for machine learning that requires very little user input. **AutoML Disclaimer** We do not want to give the impression it is a panacea, because it is not.
+In some instances using automl may simply shift your effort to the feature engineering phase.
+It is also quite possible that the complicated ensemble model produced cannot be put into production due to the difficulty implementing it on your tech stack.
+Lastly, if interpertability is an issue, for example in a regulated setting with outside auditors, you may prefer a simpler model for that reason.

+ This is not a magical bullet.

 ```
 # .. typical sklearn and other data science imports ...